Adjunct instructor jobs in High Point, NC - 623 jobs

 SUPERVISES: No supervisory responsibilities

-Adjunct Faculty, English
+Adjunct Faculty, Psychology

 Adjunct instructor job in Greensboro, NC

-Since 1966, the dedicated employees at ECPI University have helped students achieve their goals via practical training and career-focused education with over 50 Associates, Bachelor's and Master's Programs.
+will work at ECPI University's Greensboro, NC campus.
+Transform your Career at ECPI University Since 1966, the dedicated employees at ECPI University have helped students achieve their goals via practical training and career-focused education with over 50 Associates, Bachelor's and Master's Programs.
 Our culture is to prioritize our students' success through the support of our dynamic team and industry focused curriculum.

 Visit *********************** to learn more about how you can help people improve their lives through education.

+This would be an ideal position for a Psychology professional.
 Our terms are five weeks long, and class sizes are small which give our faculty the perfect environment in which to share their specific industry experience.
 If you are highly motivated and passionate about teaching, ECPI University may be the place for you.

 Qualifications

-Experience: Applied or practical work experience preferred; 2 years teaching or presentation experience a plus.
+* Applied or practical work experience preferred; 2 years teaching or presentation experience a plus.

 Skills/Abilities:

-Strong active-learning skills for effective instruction
+* Strong active-learning skills for effective instruction.

-The highest levels of integrity at all times
+* The highest levels of integrity at all times.

-Orientation toward results
+* Orientation toward results.

-Exemplary interpersonal skills, verbal and written communication skills
+* Exemplary interpersonal skills, verbal and written communication skills.

 Benefits of Employment